wpbindt/wpbindt.github.io/_posts/2024-02-04-blog-post-ideas.markdown

 Probably reduce italics, bolds, and scare quotes.

+Related: "are you agile?" "yes we run Jira"

 # Applicative parsing in Python
 Using examples from advent of code 2023, build an applicative parsing library in Python.
 How to do recursive parsers?
 Easy in Haskell, hard in recursion-phobic Python.